 When Can You Apply For The Program?

-- April 10: Independent Contractors and Self-employed Individuals
+- Now for Small Businesses, Sole Proprietorships, Independent Contractors and Self-employed Individuals

 The SBA has provided a tool to find a nearby lender eligible to issue a loan under the Paycheck Protection Program.